UofABioinformaticsHub/BestPractices/README.md

 - **Make the source data read-only**
   - This prevent accidental deletion or editing as a result of poorly written, or copied scripts can easily do this
-  - This setting can easily be temporarily changed was required
+  - This setting can easily be temporarily changed as required

 ## Metadata and Study Design are important

 - **Always begin an analysis by decribing the data, motivation and the intended path to the results.**
 - **Where possible, make raw data available**
-  - At the least, collaborators should know where to find it.
+  - At the very least, key collaborators should know where to find it.

 # Research Collaborations